ICRA CEB Charter

 I. Scope of the CEB

-The CEB is in charge of providing quality reviews and acceptance/rejection suggestions for papers submitted to IEEE Int.
-Conf. on Robotics and Automation (ICRA);
+The CEB is in charge of providing quality reviews and acceptance/rejection suggestions for papers submitted to IEEE International Conference on Robotics and Automation (ICRA);

 A goal of CEB will be to provide consistency over years for what concerns the minimum number of reviews, their constructive nature, their confidentiality and fairness.